ISSUE NINE

 such as Smith v.
 State, 700 So.2d 446 (Fla.
 1st DCA 1997) to effectively challenge

 the State's position.
-Even a half-hearted attempt on defense counsel's part would
+Even a half-hearted attempt on defense counsel's part

 have informed this Court of the controlling case law.
 Defense counsel, though,

-allowed the State's erroneous position on the admissibility of the evidence to stand
+allowed the State's erroneous position on the admissibility of the evidence

 unchallenged.
 Consequently, the rib fracture evidence was allowed into evidence.